Our purposeful journey to becoming the most sustainable protein company on earth.

 - Exceeded our Food Safety Incident Rate (FSIR) target by 53% and Quality Incident Rate (QIR) target by 15%.

-- Continued to implement and deliver on our Food Manifesto and our Sustainable Meat Principles.
+- Continued to implement and deliver on our Brand Manifesto.

 We have strong values that deeply define our culture and how we operate.
 These values extend to how we treat animals we raise or source and it reflects our goal to be a leader in animal care.